 A multilateral project can be either 1) a writing-translation project that involves co-authoring in Spain and the U.S., user-testing in English in the U.S. and Finland, translation to Dutch (Belgium), French (France) and Italian (Italy), or 2) a translation-editing project with translation from Danish to English (Denmark), from Dutch to English (Belgium) or from Italian to English (Italy), all followed by editing for idiomatic American English in the U.S.

 NDSU’s Department of English serves as the hub of the TAPP network, with Prof. Bruce Maylath serving as its international coordinator.
 As TAPP projects spread throughout the courses and sections in NDSU’s vertical writing program, students’ experiences in international collaborative projects are becoming a distinctive hallmark of the program.

-By fall 2013, NDSU instructors teaching the following courses had used some form of TAPP’s international collaborative projects:
+By spring 2019, NDSU instructors teaching the following courses had used some form of TAPP’s international collaborative projects:

 - ENGL-467 English Studies Capstone Experience

 Ch.
 1, Tommaso, Laura, and Massimo Verzella.
 “Fostering Audience Awareness and Iterative Collaboration for the Creation of Texts: An Online Trans-Cultural Writing Project between Theory and Practice.”